About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or a strong upper second-class undergraduate degree with honours (or equivalent international qualifications) in either (i) a four-year master's degree in a relevant subject, or (ii) a three-year BSc/BA degree followed by excellent performance in a master's degree in a relevant subject, where relevant subjects typically include computer science or mathematics.
+Applicants are normally expected to be predicted or have achieved a first-class or a strong upper second-class undergraduate degree with honours (or equivalent international qualifications) in either (i) a four-year undergraduate degree (to the level of a master's degree) in a relevant subject, or (ii) a three-year BSc/BA degree followed by excellent performance in a master's degree in a relevant subject, where relevant subjects typically include computer science or mathematics.

 Students require either a distinction in a master's or a four-year undergraduate degree - a four-year sandwich degree with one year spent in industry is not an acceptable equivalent.